alekshura/SourceMapper/README.md

     public NoteDocumentDao Document { get; set; }
 }
 ```

-than it is enough to add mapper for these types of objects and it will be matched and used in `NoteDto MapToDto(NoteDao source)` method:
+it is enough to add mapping method to the interface for these types and the code generation processor will match and generate mappings for
+`NoteDto MapToDto(NoteDao source)` method:

 ```
 [Mapper]